- A big part of the black strategy of scamming white societies for benefits is to create fake claims.

 The fact that the establishment media makes an effort to a historically inaccurate framework of slavery, or that US blacks constantly use slavery as a weapon against whites, does not make it true.

-One of the key observations of the articles on slavery at the Brightwork Research & Analysis site is that the current presentation of slavery to the general population is a form of manipulation of history to derive a perceived outcome.
+One of the key observations of the related articles at the Brightwork Research & Analysis site is that the current presentation of slavery to the general population is a form of manipulation of history to derive a perceived outcome.
 Most of the mainstream articles that exist say in The New York Times or other popular media are written to communicate how unique the experience of slaves in the US was, when in fact, it was not unique.
 Slavery did not even begin to be contested until 1780, and it was only contested in European countries in the beginning.

 Furthermore, there is the ability to comment on this article.
 Anyone who is confident in their knowledge can comment as to what parts of this article are inaccurate.